ccchang1023/CGI-2048/README.md

 # CGI-2048

 CGI-2048 is an AI program for Game 2048.
-Developed CGI Lab(http://www.aigames.nctu.edu.tw/) Kun-Hao Yeh, Chao-Chin Liang, Chia-Chuan Chang in 2014~2015
+Developed by CGI-Lab(http://www.aigames.nctu.edu.tw/) Kun-Hao Yeh, Chao-Chin Liang, Chia-Chuan Chang in 2014~2015

 Our algorithm is based on the following two papers:
 [1] Szubert, M. amd Jaskowaski, W., “Temporal Difference Learning of N-tuple Networks for the Game 2048”, IEEE CIG 2014 conference, August 2014.